atrium — Docs

 room

-Rooms inside the active workspace.
+Rooms inside the active project.

 atrium room list [--filter COLUMN=VALUE]